-The unique value of the IPCC is that its reports are policy-relevant but not policy-prescriptive.
+It is an essential quality of the IPCC that its reports are policy-relevant but not policy-prescriptive.
 When speaking on behalf of the IPCC, individuals should take care to stay within this mandate - and not to express views beyond the scope of the IPCC reports, or to advocate specific policies.
 IPCC communications should be drawn from IPCC Reports; the IPCC does not issue statements updating scientific conclusions unless these come from formal IPCC assessment documents.